NicholasClark/TIRTLtools/reference/identify_non_functional_seqs.md

 - data:

-  a TIRTLseqData object
+  a TIRTLseqDataSet object

 ## Value

-A TIRTLseqData object with modified pseudobulk and paired data frames for each sample.
+A TIRTLseqDataSet object with modified pseudobulk and paired data frames for each sample.
 Each dataframe in the ouptut object has added columns that identify whether the CDR3 alpha and beta nucleotide sequences contain any stop codons (\*) or frame shifts (\_) that would indicate a